seanK200/interactive-papers-grader/README.md

 ```

 ### Viewing grading results
 After some time the grading will be finished.
 Check the console output for a summary of the grading results.
-A more detailed report file will be generated in each target folder(s), which you can view by opening "GRADING_FEEDBACK.txt".
+A more detailed report file will be generated in each target folder(s), which you can view by opening `GRADING_FEEDBACK.txt`.